 Symptoms usually develop insidiously.
 Pruritus, fatigue, and dry mouth and eyes are the initial symptoms in > 50% of patients and can precede other symptoms by months or years.
 Other initial manifestations include right upper quadrant discomfort (10%); an enlarged, firm, nontender liver (25%); splenomegaly (15%); hyperpigmentation (25%); xanthelasmas (10%); and jaundice (10%).
 Eventually, all the features and complications of cirrhosis occur.
 Peripheral neuropathy and other autoimmune disorders associated with primary biliary cholangitis may also develop.

 In asymptomatic patients, primary biliary cholangitis (PBC) is detected incidentally when liver tests detect abnormalities, typically elevated levels of alkaline phosphatase and gamma-glutamyl transpeptidase (GGT).
-PBC is suspected in middle-aged women with classic symptoms (eg, unexplained pruritus, fatigue, right upper quadrant discomfort, jaundice) or laboratory results suggesting cholestatic liver disease: elevated alkaline phosphatase and GGT but minimally abnormal aminotransferases (alanine aminotransferase [ALT], aspartate aminotransferase [AST]).
+PBC is suspected in middle-aged women with classic symptoms (eg, unexplained pruritus, fatigue, right upper quadrant discomfort, jaundice) or laboratory results suggesting cholestatic liver disease: elevated alkaline phosphatase (usually higher than 1.5 times the normal range) and GGT but minimally abnormal aminotransferases (alanine aminotransferase [ALT], aspartate aminotransferase [AST], usually less than 5 times normal ranges).
 Serum bilirubin is usually normal in the early stages; elevation indicates disease progression and a worsening prognosis.

 If PBC is suspected, liver tests and tests to measure serum IgM (increased in PBC) and AMA should be done.
 Enzyme-linked immunosorbent assay (ELISA) tests are 95% sensitive and 98% specific for PBC; false-positive results can occur in autoimmune hepatitis (type 1).
 Other autoantibodies (eg, antinuclear antibodies [ANAs], anti–smooth muscle antibodies, rheumatoid factor) may be present.
 Extrahepatic biliary obstruction should be ruled out.
 Ultrasonography is often done first, but ultimately MRCP and sometimes endoscopic retrograde cholangiopancreatography (ERCP) are necessary.
-Unless life expectancy is short or there is a contraindication, liver biopsy Liver Biopsy Liver biopsy provides histologic information about liver structure and evidence of liver injury (type and degree, any fibrosis); this information can be essential not only to diagnosis but also... read more is usually done.
-Liver biopsy confirms the diagnosis; it may detect pathognomonic bile duct lesions, even in early stages.
+Liver biopsy Liver Biopsy Liver biopsy provides histologic information about liver structure and evidence of liver injury (type and degree, any fibrosis); this information can be essential not only to diagnosis but also... read more is required to confirm AMA-negative PBC.
+Liver biopsy helps to rule out other cholestatic diagnoses (drug-induced liver disease, sarcoidosis, PBC, biliary obstruction, autoimmune hepatitis) or coexisting liver diseases are suspected (autoimmune hepatitis or nonalcoholic steatohepatitis).
+Liver biopsy may detect pathognomonic bile duct lesions, even in early stages.
 As PBC progresses, it becomes morphologically indistinguishable from other forms of cirrhosis.
-Liver biopsy also helps stage PBC, which has 4 histologic stages:
+Liver biopsy also helps stage PBC.